Connect with others who understand.

 Written by Maureen McNulty

 High-grade serous carcinoma (HGSC) is the most common type of ovarian cancer.
-It develops when cells in the ovaries, fallopian tubes, or peritoneum (lining of the abdomen) grow in an out-of-control manner.
+It develops when cells in the ovaries, fallopian tubes, or peritoneum (the inside lining of the abdomen) grow in an out-of-control manner.

 Originally, doctors thought that ovarian cancer and fallopian tube cancer were two related but different cancers.
-Recently, however, researchers have discovered that many cases of HGSC begin growing in the fallopian tubes and later spread to the ovaries or peritoneum.
+Researchers have since discovered that many cases of HGSC begin growing in the fallopian tubes and later spread to the ovaries or peritoneum.
 Because of this, scientists usually group ovarian cancer, fallopian tube cancer, and primary peritoneal cancers together.

 What Is High-Grade Serous Carcinoma?